-Procedure and Apparatus
+4.1 Procedure and Apparatus

-The contextual-labeling study was deployed within the same large information technology company as the initial retrospective survey.
+The contextual-labeling study was deployed within the same large IT company as the initial retrospective survey.
 Participants shared a common computing environment.
 In particular, they stored their emails and calendars in a common email and calendar web service.
 This homogeneous environment greatly simplified the administration of the study, and the implementation of the tool.

-Procedure
+4.1.1 Procedure.
 Participants were recruited by emailing a random sample of 4000 employees, distinct from the 800 who were contacted for the retrospective survey.
 The invitation email described the study's purpose and procedure, and provided sufficient information to validate the authenticity of the invitation (e.g., links to internal systems and pages documenting the experiment, and the results of both an internal review process, and IRB review).
 Crucially, the invitation also included a link to the web application that hosted the labeling tool.

 Upon navigating to the web application, participants were first shown the purpose of the study (i.e. characterizing people's preferences about information disclosed by desktop and mobile notifications that arrive when the intended recipient is in the presence of others).
 Then, participants were asked to authenticate to the tool using their corporate credentials, and to grant the tool time-limited access to their corporate email and calendaring accounts.
-Once participants were authenticated, they were presented with a brief tutorial of the labeling tool, and its three regions:
+Once participants were authenticated, they were presented with a brief tutorial of the labeling tool, and its three regions: Preferences and Concerns about Information Disclosure in Email Notifications

 - The top region (Figure 5a) displayed a recent meeting, randomly selected from a day.
-Visible fields included: meeting subject, time, location, organizer, and a list of attendees. - The left region (Figure 5b), displayed a randomly selected email that arrived during the meeting.
-Visible fields included: the sender, recipient list (the 'to:' and 'cc:' lines), subject, and email body. - The right region (Figure 5c) contained a short survey, where participants could provide labels and answer questions about the email-meeting pair.
-Questions asked about participants' comfort levels in having notifications disclose various fields of the email to the people attending the meeting.
+Visible fields included: meeting subject, time, location, organizer, and a list of attendees. - The left region (Figure 5b) displayed a randomly selected email that arrived during the meeting.
+Visible fields included: the sender, recipient list (the 'to:' and 'cc:' lines), subject, and email body. - The right region (Figure 5c) contained a short survey, where participants could answer questions about the email-meeting pair.
+Questions asked about participants' comfort levels in having notifications disclose various fields of the email to the people attending the meeting with a 7-point Likert Scale (1: Very uncomfortable, 7: Very comfortable).2